-The award of tenure is the appointment of a faculty member with the right to continuous full-time appointment without reduction in academic rank until retirement.
+The award of tenure is the appointment of a faculty member with the right to continuous fulltime appointment without reduction in academic rank until retirement or termination as provided in Redbook Section 4.5.3.
 Therefore, the tenure decision is the most important of all personnel decisions and will be made with particular care.
 A candidate for tenure bears primary responsibility for collecting, organizing, and presenting evidence to support the petition for advancement.
 Annual Work Plans and Annual Reviews will be included in the materials submitted for the review.
-Evaluation of the candidate's materials will be guided by the work specified in the candidate's Annual Work Plans.
+Evaluation of the candidate's materials will be conducted by reference to the duties specified in the candidate's Annual Work Plans.

-- a.
-Candidates should work closely with department chairpersons to address the following criteria for the award of tenure: - Rank at Appointment: Only faculty members of the rank of Assistant Professor, Associate Professor, or Professor are eligible to receive tenure. - Time Required: Normally, tenure will be awarded only after seven years of service. - Tenure may be awarded before seven years of service if merited.

-b.
-Criteria for tenure are:
+- Candidates should work closely with Department Chairpersons to address the following criteria for the award of tenure: - (1) Rank at Appointment: Only faculty members at the rank of Assistant Professor, Associate Professor, or Professor are eligible to receive tenure; - (2) Time Required: Normally, tenure will be awarded after seven years of service; - (3) Tenure may be awarded before seven years of service if merited. - b.
+Criteria for tenure are: - (1) Teaching; - (2) Service to the profession, the Department, the College, the University, or the community; - (3) Research or creative activity. - c.
+Performance Standards for tenure are: - (1) Evidence of proficient performance in each of the above three areas: - (2) Evidence indicating the promise of continuing proficient performance on all of the criteria above. - 2.
+Faculty Performance: Standards, Definitions, and Evidence

-- Teaching

-- Service to the profession, the department, the College, the University, or the community

-- · Research or creative activity

-c.
-Performance Standards for tenure are:

-- Evidence of proficient performance in each of the above three areas; - Evidence indicating the promise of continuing proficient performance on all of the criteria above.

-2. Faculty Performance: Standards, Definitions, and Evidence

-The standards articulated in this section are fundamental to all faculty personnel decisions, including career reviews, and, particularly, to decisions involving promotion and/or tenure, which are the result of the most comprehensive evaluation of faculty performance.
-A candidate for promotion and/or tenure in the College of Education & Human Development bears primary responsibility for collecting, organizing, and presenting evidence to support the candidate's petition for advancement.
-Candidates should work closely with department chairpersons or their designee to address the following standards and requirements of evidence in the preparation of triptychs.
+The standards articulated in this section are fundamental to all faculty personnel decisions, including career reviews, and, particularly, to decisions involving promotion and/or tenure, the most comprehensive evaluation of faculty performance.
+Candidates should work closely with Department Chairpersons or their designee to address the following standards and requirements of evidence in the preparation of triptychs.